au-clan/cachesaver/API_proposal.md

 The following three classes follow the standard RL setup, with a couple key changes that will hopefully make them more reusable.
 The `Agent` doesn't have just an `act` method, but a `discover_actions`.
 This makes it possible to return a list of actions.
 Very important for ToT.
+Comment: hm, maybe we just define act to be a probability distribution?
+Can be uniform.
+Or leave it at act and allow a list of actions.
 The `Agent` also has methods to serialize / clone.
 Important for FoA.
 In practice, the `Agent` will probably be a thin wrapper around the prompting mechanism for discovering new thoughts/actions.
 This also means that we'll have individual agents for each task.